Hello, I'm Vishnu Vikraman

 Kerala Mural Painting

-Searching for the roots of murals in Kerala takes us back in to the 7th, 8th centuries.
+Searching for the roots of kerala mural painting takes us back in to the 7th, 8th centuries.
 They function as a sort of ‘dynamic theater stills’, elucidating characters and episodes, preserving a whole lot of traditions always in communion with the past, as brilliant picturesque reminder of our ethos.
+A hallmark of kerala mural art

 Ganapathi Series

-The figure of Lord Ganesha, Son of Lord Shiva and Devi Parvati Ganesha is popularly worshipped under the names of Sumukha, Ekadanta, Kapila, Gajakarna, Lambodara, Vikath, Vidhnanashaka, Vinayaka, Dhumraketu, Ganadhayaksha, Bhalchandra and Gajanana.
+The figure of Lord Ganesha, Son of Lord Shiva and Devi Parvati, is a central subject in many Kerala Mural Paintings, a rich form of Indian traditional painting known for its intricate details and vibrant colors.
+Ganesha is popularly worshipped under the names of Sumukha, Ekadanta, Kapila, Gajakarna, Lambodara, Vikath, Vidhnanashaka, Vinayaka, Dhumraketu, Ganadhayaksha, Bhalchandra and Gajanana.

 The large elephant head of Lord Ganesha symbolizes wisdom, understanding, and a discriminating intellect that one must possess to attain perfection in life.